MilanLund/kentico-cloud-delivery-js-sdk/README.md

 **Parameters**

 -   `content` **[object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** Categorized content items returned from the "categorizeContent" method.
--   `config` **[object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** Model that descibes values you need to get from the data provided through content parameter.
+-   `config` **[object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** Optional.
+Model that describes values you need to get from the data provided through content parameter.
+If the config parameter is not present the returned object contains the "system" object for each item and values for each property.
+It is recommeneded not to use the "config" parameter in most scenarions.

 **Examples**